livecomsjournal/livecomsjournal.github.io/_editorial_policies/03_reviewer_information.md

 Please read our conflict-of-interest criteria and inform me of any potential conflicts.

-Note also that non-anonymous feedback can be provided directly to authors via the github page linked in the manuscript.
+Note also that non-anonymous feedback can be provided directly to authors via the GitHub page linked in the manuscript, if you so desire.

 If you have any questions, please reply to this email.